-Guidance for Operators receiving a Variation Notice
+Guidance for operators receiving a Variation Notice

-(This guidance does not form part of the Variation Notice, but it is for the guidance of those served with the notice).
-Further guidance can be found in the general guidance manual at: http://www.defra.gov.uk/environment/ppc/localauth/pubs/guidance/manuals.htm
+(This guidance does not form part of the Variation Notice, but it is for the guidance of those served with the notice.)
+Further guidance can be found in the PPC General Guidance Manual.

-Dealing with Variation Notice
+Dealing with a Variation Notice

 This notice varies the terms of the permit specified in the Notice by amending or deleting certain existing conditions and/or adding new conditions.
-The Schedule attached to the notice explain which conditions have been amended, added or deleted and the dates on which these have effect.
+The Schedules attached to the notice explain which conditions have been amended, added or deleted and the dates on which these have effect.

-The Council may have included a 'consolidated permit' which takes into account these and / or previous variations.
-In cases where a consolidated permit is not included this variation notice must be read in conjunction with your permit document.
+The Council may have included a 'consolidated permit', which takes into account these and previous variations.
+Where a consolidated permit is not included this variation notice must be read in conjunction with your permit document.